chrmnlois/Shoe_Interface_and_Receipt_System/README.md

 HOW TO RUN THE PROGRAM:

-1. Download and extract the 'SIR.zip' folder.
+1. Download all of the files. ('SIR.cob', 'Inventory.txt.', 'Stock.txt'
-2. Run the 'SIR-SYSTEM.cob' to a supported IDE.
+2. Run the 'SIR.cob' to a supported COBOL IDE.
 (Preferably OpenCobolIDE)
 3. Enjoy!